XanaduAI/flamingpy/doc/development/guide_for_devs.rst

 -------------

 Additional packages are required to build the documentation, as specified in ``doc/dev_requirements.txt``.
-These packages can be installed using:
+These packages can be installed using

 .. code-block:: bash

-    pip install -r doc/dev_requirements.txt
+    python -m pip install -r doc/dev_requirements.txt

-from the `doc` directory to then build the HTML documentation, run
+Switch to the `doc` directory and then build the HTML documentation by running

 .. code-block:: bash

     make docs

-You may need to run ``make clean`` beforehand.

 The documentation can be found in the :file:`doc/_build/html/` directory.